Care Matters Advisory Group

 Link with the Care Matters National e-Leadership Network

-10. While the Advisory Group provides high level advice and direction, the Care Matters National e-Leadership Network exists to ensure a wide variety of local Carer Leaders, from around New Zealand, are enabled to routinely contribute to Care Matters.
-The Care Matters National e-Leadership Network is an on-line forum and will provide advice on emerging issues/trends, the relevance and format of Care Matters services and will directly contribute to the review and co-design of resources.
+10. While the Advisory Group provides high level advice and direction, the e-Leadership group and other family networks exists to ensure a wide variety of local Carer Leaders, from around New Zealand, are enabled to routinely contribute to Care Matters.
+The Care Matters National e-Leadership group is an on-line forum and will provide advice on emerging issues/trends, the relevance and format of Care Matters services and will directly contribute to the review and co-design of resources.
 Members of the Advisory Group may also be involved in the Care Matters National e-Leadership Network.

 11. The Group will operate as a collective that is focused on progressing the National Carer Learning and Wellbeing Resource Service (Care Matters), rather than operating as a committee of members representing various constituencies.

 12. The work of the Advisory Group will be self-directed within the scope of its role.

 13. The Group will meet two times a year.
 In addition, individual members of the Advisory Group may also choose to participate in the Carer e-Learning Leadership Network.